RelevantResearch/penelopeanthias/_pages/limitesaladescolonizacion.md

 ---

 <section class="content">
-  <h2>Watch the Videos Here</h2>
+  <h2>Outreach in Bolivia for *Límites a la descolonización*</h2>

   <h3>Presentation of the Book - Casa de la Cultura: Tarija</h3>
-  <p>Durham University and Plural Editores hosted the presentation of the book <strong>"Límites a la descolonización."
+  <p>Durham University and Plural Editores hosted the presentation of the book *Límites a la descolonización*.
 The event took place at the Casa de la Cultura in Tarija, where attendees gathered to engage with the themes of decolonization and listen to insights from the author.
 The recording of the presentation features reflections and discussions that highlight the significance of the book in contemporary discourse on cultural identity and colonial legacies.</p>

   <div class="fb-video-wrapper">
     <iframe src="https://www.facebook.com/plugins/video.php?href=https://fb.watch/uTU1sG6Fdl/"